 4. MySQL Installation

-Finally, install mysql-server packages for MySQL database.
-Also, install php-mysql package to use MySQL support using php.
+Finally, install mysql-server packages for the MySQL database.
+Also, install the php-mysql package to use MySQL support using PHP.
 Use the following command to install it.

 sudo apt install mysql-server php7.2-mysql